 Clarksburg is a medium-sized city located in the state of West Virginia.
-With a population of 16,152 people and seven constituent neighborhoods, Clarksburg is the tenth largest community in West Virginia.
+With a population of 16,061 people and eight constituent neighborhoods, Clarksburg is the tenth largest community in West Virginia.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Clarksburg is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Clarksburg is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Clarksburg who work in sales jobs (13.74%), office and administrative support (12.06%), and management occupations (6.92%).
+Overall, Clarksburg is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Clarksburg who work in sales jobs (11.85%), office and administrative support (10.00%), and teaching (7.65%).

 The people who call Clarksburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clarksburg residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Clarksburg include Irish, Italian, English, and Scottish.
+Important ancestries of people in Clarksburg include German, Irish, English, Italian, and Welsh.

 The most common language spoken in Clarksburg is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Italian and Greek.